agraef/purr-data-intro/Purr-Data-Intro.md

 This is indeed a bit confusing across all Pd flavors, so some remarks are in order.
 Purr Data, owing to its Pd-extended heritage, stores configuration data in various places, depending on the host system and the kind of configuration data.

-- Linux: Both user preferences and the cached data for the help and completion indices are in the `~/.purr-data` folder in your home directory.
+- Linux: Both user preferences and the cached data for the help and completion indexes are in the `~/.purr-data` folder in your home directory.
 - Mac: User preferences are in the `~/Library/Preferences/org.puredata.purr-data.plist` file in your home directory, while help and completion data lives in `~/.purr-data`.
 - Windows: User preferences are stored in the Windows registry, while help and completion data lives in `%AppData%\Purr-Data` (usually located in a hidden `AppData\Roaming` subdirectory of your Windows "home directory" where all your personal data is stored, but you can just type the path as shown here in File Explorer and it will take you there).